 Current status of the project

-from one or two of the Public Health England 9 sugar reduction categories.
-The categories will be
+to sugar reduction.
+Confectionery products such as gummies and jelly sweets which is one of the Public Health England 9 sugar reduction categories

 will be investigated.
 Approaches will include replacement of sugar with various fibre – for example fructo-oligosaccharides, soluble corn fibre,

 acacia fibre.
 The aim will be to see the amount of sugar that can be replaced without unacceptable changes to the texture, appearance, sweetness